JScearcy/tiny-ng-store/README.md

 ### Get Item
     this.storeService.GetItem('storeName')
-* Returns an Observable<StoreItem>
+* Returns a StoreItem Observable

 ### Insert Item
     this.storeService.InsertItem({ name: 'storeName' data: 'Any Data' });
-* Use any type of data that you want.
+* Use any type of data that you want
+* Returns a StoreItem Observable

 ### Update Item
     this.storeService.UpdateItem({ name: 'storeName' data: 'Updated Data' });